What causes failed delivery of SMS or Voice IVR calls and how to fix it?

 - Use only numeric Caller ID for Voice or registered alpha Sender ID for SMS in Step 3.

 - Validate the recipient’s phone number.
 Check whether the entry is in international format: Country Code + Local Area Code + Local Phone Number

 - Limit the SMS to 3 multi-part SMS or about 420 characters to ensure delivery of the entire message.
 This limitation may vary depending on the telco and/or destination country and the user’s handset.

-- If you have multiple two-way SMS engagements that are ongoing (in “running” status), make sure to add a Keyword Prefix—so the system can differentiate which incoming SMS text messages are associated with which engagement.
+- If you have multiple two-way SMS campaigns that are ongoing (in “launched” status), make sure to add a Keyword Prefix—so the system can differentiate which incoming SMS text messages are associated with which campaign.